Florida near bottom of ‘best states to be a police officer,’ study says - NewsBreak

 Despite efforts by state lawmakers to provide hiring bonuses and other incentives for officers to move to Florida from out state, Florida only ranked No. 33 for opportunity.

-For training requirements to be an officer, Florida was placed at No. 42 on the list, while it broke into the top 20 for job hazards and protections, reaching No. 15.Child found alone at Florida apartment after parents die in murder-suicide
+For training requirements to be an officer, Florida was placed at No. 42 on the list, while it broke into the top 20 for job hazards and protections, reaching No. 15.Tampa No. 3 ‘most overvalued’ rental market in US

 The National Law Enforcement Officers Memorial Fund reports there are more than 800,000 sworn law enforcement officers currently serving the various agencies and departments found in the United States.
 The state of Florida passed legislation to encourage and support law enforcement officers.
 Comments by Gov. Ron DeSantis took aim at efforts by some Democratic Party lawmakers and advocates to “ defund the police ” and reprioritize some funding to go to mental health counseling and social work instead.